Néstor Silverio, Enseña Ecuador Participant

 "I'm feeling great because as a migrant I did a little bit for my people and my country,” shared Enseñá por Argentina participant Maritza Ramirez, who recently migrated from Venezuela.
 “As a [formerly] retired teacher I want to give all that I still have—I want to keep teaching and helping migrants, refugees, and vulnerable children."

 More than 160 attendees from 44 countries registered for the event, which Teach For All also streamed live on Facebook.
-Watch the recording above, and follow Teach For All on Twitter, Facebook, Instagram, and LinkedIn for updates on the global network’s efforts to support refugee, migrant, and displaced students and teachers.
+Watch an excerpt of the panel above, and the full session here.
+Follow Teach For All on Twitter, Facebook, Instagram, and LinkedIn for updates on the global network’s efforts to support refugee, migrant, and displaced students and teachers.